thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 God-breathed and is useful for teaching, rebuking, correcting and training in righteousness."* The term *God-breathed* (Greek: theopneustos) means that Scripture came directly from God's Spirit.
-Though it was written over a span of 1500 years by over 40 human authors - most of which never met each other and were from vastly different backgrounds, it carries a unified message pointing to Jesus Christ as Lord and Savior.
+Though it was written over a span of 1500 years by over 40 human authors - most of which never met each other and were from vastly different backgrounds, it carries a unified message pointing to Jesus Christ as Lord and Saviour.

 This is not just a philosophical claim.
 The Bible contains supernatural insight - knowledge about the future, the human heart, and the eternal realm - something that no ordinary human could manufacture.
 Consider